IBET PhD Project: Mentors

 IBET PhD Project mentor Jeannette Southwood of Engineers Canada (l) with IBET PhD Project alumni D’Andre Wilson-Ihejirika (r), a graduate of University of Toronto with a PhD In Engineering Education.

 Part of the IBET Momentum Fellowship is access to mentorship and community wide support.
 The IBET PhD Project receives mentorship support from both academia and industry partners to assist them as they aim to become professors and industry leaders.
 Fellows receive training and networking opportunities that will enable them to become active members of a professional community.

 Mentors come from the program's participating academic institutions as well as from U.S. schools such as Cornell University.
 They also come from organizations such as the Vector Institute, Suncor, PWC, WSP, Geosyntec Consultants, Suncor, Dofasco, CIBC, Magna and Hydro Quebec.

 Mentors have included Jeannette Southwood of Engineers Canada and Alison Boaye Belle, an assistant professor at York University's Lassonde School of Engineering.

-2024 IBET PhD Project Conference
+2025 IBET PhD Project Conference

 The IBET PhD Project stages an annual conference each year.
-Supported by The McCall MacBain Foundation and Geosyntec Consultants, the third annual conference was held from November 21 to 23, 2024 at York University in conjunction with Engineering Deans Canada.
+Supported by The McCall MacBain Foundation and Geosyntec Consultants, the fourth annual conference was held from November 16 to 18, 2025 at Humber Polytechnic in conjunction with Engineering Deans Canada.